petitnau/algorand-vaults/README.md

 ## Cancelling a request

-If the owner of the contract notices a withdrawal request that they have not made (and therefore that someone has access to their private key), they can cancel the transaction using their recovery account, and then proceed to withdraw all the funds into a more secure account.
+If the vault creator notices a withdrawal request that they have not made (and therefore that someone has access to their private key), they can cancel the transaction using their recovery account, and then proceed to withdraw all the funds into a more secure account.

 Notice that, since to cancel a withdrawal request the recovery account private key is needed, anyone who steals the vault creator private key (but not the recovery key) won't be able to cancel any withdrawal request.